tejv/USBCx/README.md

 6. Save - Saves the accumulated data to .uc file.
 7. Open - Open a .uc file and load it on display.
 8. Drag and drop a .ucx1 file onto dataview will also open the file.
+9. Terminations tab can be used to apply Rp/Rd/Ra on cc lines.

 --------------------------------------------------------------------------------
 Working